simon-82/ModVarietyPack/README.md

 * Create a shortcut and add *-savedatafolder SaveData* to the end of the command line used to launch the game.
 So on Windows it'll look something like this:
 *C:/RimWorld/RimWorld914Win.exe -savedatafolder SaveData*
 Having problems with this?
-Here it is how to do it step by step:
+Here it is how to do it step by step (for Windows):
   * Right click the rimworld.exe file.
-  * Select "create shortcut".
+  * Select *create shortcut*.
-  * Now right click the new shortcut you created and select "properties".
+  * Now right click the new shortcut you created and select *properties*.
-  * In this window, the first line you can edit reads something like "C:/RimWorld/RimWorld914Win.exe"
+In this window, the first line you can edit reads something like *C:/RimWorld/RimWorld914Win.exe*
 It may be different, depending on where you installed the game.
-  5. Change this line to be like this "C:/RimWorld/RimWorld914Win.exe -savedatafolder SaveData"
+  5. Change this line to be like this
+*C:/RimWorld/RimWorld914Win.exe -savedatafolder SaveData*
-Again: The part before " -savedatafolder SaveData" can be different for you.
+Again, the part before *-savedatafolder SaveData* can be different for you.
 * If you used this shortcut before, delete all files inside [gamefolder]/SaveData
 * Start the game once with the newly created shortcut.
 This will create a fresh set of config files.
 * Open up the ModPack .zip file and extract both folders *Mods* and *SaveData* directly into your [gamefolder] folder.